 The top floor is dedicated to dining.
 All the fast food eateries you would expect are present and accounted for, as well as a few less casual options including Wagamama, Yo!
 Sushi and Pizza Express.

 The Marlands is Southampton’s smaller shopping centre and can be found just a five minute walk up the high street from Westquay.
 Although there isn’t as wide a selection of shops as Westquay, The Marlands is home to some student favourites including Savers, perfect for cut price toiletries and cleaning products.

 Visitors to The Marlands can also enjoy a bit of light hearted fun in the Rockbottom Toystore (great for fancy dress!) or trade in their unwanted electricals for some second hand bargains at CeX.
 Also, while you're there, make sure you visit Solent's very own student run shop, Re:So.

 High Street and Above Bar Street

-	Southampton’s main outdoor shopping venue is the High Street and Above Bar Street, two connected roads that stretch past the entrances to both West Quay and The Marlands.
-Shoppers here tend to gravitate towards the ever-popular Primark, but HMV, Topshop, Boots, Lush, Urban Outfitters and many more are all available on this busy shopping street.
+Southampton’s main outdoor shopping venue is the High Street and Above Bar Street, two connected roads that stretch past the entrances to both Westquay and The Marlands.
+Shoppers here tend to gravitate towards the ever-popular Primark, but River Island, Boots, Urban Outfitters, Dr Marten's, TK Maxx and many more are all available on this busy shopping street.